idolgoff/openai-tools-core/src/ai_tools_core/README.md

 # AI Tools Core

-A core library for AI tools and integrations.
-This package provides core functionality for working with AI services, managing conversation history, and executing AI-powered tools.
+A comprehensive toolkit for building AI-powered applications.
+This package provides core functionality for tool registration, AI service integration, conversation history management, and more to accelerate your AI development workflow.

 ## Package Structure